tagohd/mono/Places/Genton/Campbell Farms.md

 #Cite/Movie/Star-Wars [movieRefType:: Star Wars/Setting]

 >[!question] [aq:: Maybe they're sheep herders?]
 >It's already weird enough that they have horses.
 Let's not add other non-anthro animals to the mix.
+(This conflicts with [[1.1 The Call to Adventure]].)

 #Cite/Game/Mother3 [gameRefType:: Mother 3/Setting]